Arizona Water Quality at a Glance

 Arizona – The Grand Canyon State – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state

 Despite facing persistent drought conditions and water scarcity challenges, Arizona has become a national leader in water management.
 The state’s proactive 1980 Groundwater Management Act established a framework for 100-year water planning in Active Management Areas.
 According to recent testing by the Arizona Department of Environmental Quality (ADEQ), approximately 88% of Arizona’s drinking water systems currently meet federal PFAS standards.
-The state has received over $63.5 million in federal infrastructure investments from the Bipartisan Infrastructure Law, plus an additional $5 million in state funding to address PFAS contamination and emerging contaminant concerns.
+The state has received over $68.5 million in combined state and federal funding ($5 million state, $63.5 million federal) to address PFAS contamination and emerging contaminant concerns.
 Arizona’s innovative approach to water management, combined with substantial investments in treatment technology and conservation programs, positions the state as a model for sustainable water stewardship in the arid Southwest.

 Arizona Water Quality: Current Status (2024-2025)